Grand Valley Police Department

 - Keep copies of all letters you write and all forms you submit.
 Mail everything by certified mail.
 Keep these records in a safe place.
 Be consistent and methodical, and take action immediately!
 Begin by contacting all three credit report bureaus.

 - Contact the three major credit bureaus: TransUnion, Experian, and Equifax.
 Request that a fraud alert be place on your file immediately.
 You will be assigned a reference or confirmation number to use in future communications.
 Your name and address will be removed from pre-screened mailing lists for a length of time specified by each credit bureau.
 Each credit bureau is different, so follow their instructions explicitly.
-They may ask you to write a letter and enclose copies of three pieces of identification before they mail your report.
 Be sure to ask how long the alert will be in effect and how to extend it, if necessary.

 Business Hours: Monday through Friday, 9:00 a.m. - 5:00 p.m.